BarshaRoy/barsharoy.github.io/_pages/about.md

 <div style="text-align: justify;">

-I am Barsha Roy, currently serving as a Lecturer in the Department of Computer Science and Engineering at the University of Information Technology and Sciences (UITS), Bangladesh.
+I am Barsha Roy, and I am currently a PhD candidate in the Computer Science Department at the University of Alabama in Huntsville.
 I have completed my BSc. in Computer Science & Engineering from Rajshahi University of Engineering & Technology (RUET) in 2023.
-My research interests include <strong>Computer Vision, High-Performance Computing (HPC), Computer Architecture, Cybersecurity, Scalable AI, and Cyber-Physical Systems.</strong> I have presented and published my work at several reputed international conferences under IEEE and Springer.
+My research interests include <strong>Computer Vision, Computer Architecture, Augmented Reality, Scalable AI, and Cyber-Physical Systems.</strong> I have presented and published my work at several reputed international conferences under IEEE and Springer.

 <br><br>